ImSingee/kitty/README.md

 We do not run commands in parallels now, but we plan to support it (and make it default) in the future.

+### Platform Support

+The `lint-staged` extension is not supported on windows platform now, please use it on Linux or macOS.

+We are working on it, but it's not an urgent task.
+If you really need it, PR is welcome.

 ## Credits